- Medical Professionalism

 The Building Trust Essay Contest is open to medical students at accredited schools of medicine in the United States.
 Submissions must be an original, unpublished essay of 750 words or less.
 Essays must be written in English and only one submission per student will be accepted.

-Select essays will be published in the Sept/Oct edition of The New Physician, and published on the AMSA website, social media, and in a monthly newsletter(s).
-Essays will also be published on the ABIM Foundation’s website, promoted on social media, and in newsletter(s).
+Publication/Promotion: Winning essays will be published in the July/August edition of The New Physician magazine.
+Winning essays and honorable mentions will be published on AMSA’s website, the ABIM Foundation’s website, BuildingTrust.org, shared on social media, and in newsletter(s).

-An independent panel of judges, to include a mix of medical students and faculty, will review and select five winning essays.
+An independent panel of judges, to include a mix of medical students and faculty, will review and select up to four winning essays.
 Up to 10 honorable mentions will also be awarded.
 Essays will be judged on the following equally weighted criteria:

 - Quality of writing and clarity of thought